 Then let the mixture continue to bubble and reduce for 10 more minutes.
 Turn heat down if it's splashing or burning.
 It should be reduced by about half and the liquid is still present but slightly thicker.
 Allow this to cool completely.

 To start the white chocolate mousse, over a double boiler melt the cacao butter completely.
-Once melted, whisk in 1 cup coconut cream, soy milk powder, and agave nectar.
+Once melted, whisk in 1 cup canned coconut cream, soy milk powder, and agave nectar.

 Turn off the heat and remove the bowl once it's mostly combined.
 Continue whisking until completely smooth and melted together off the heat.